dem-net/DEM.Net/README.md

 - Use `GeoTiffService.GenerateDirectoryMetadata(samplePath);`to generate metadata files for your GeoTIFF tiles.
 These metadata files will be used as an index when querying Digital Elevation Model data.

-# Coming soon...

-- Provide a simple sample for getting Height Maps (Unity based samples) and vizualising DEM as 3D meshes
-- Provide a simple sample to drape a line onto a DEM
-- If you have specific needs, let me know (create an issue)

 # Sample data
 GeoTiff from http://www.opentopography.org